Daniel-D-F-Rushton/ILGPU-Functional-Base/README.md

 UseCpu (you will need this to be true if you want to debug 'inside the GPU') Threads (this is the number of the parrallel processes that you will run - GPU dependant of course)

--- We create the Accelerator in two lines
+1) We create the Accelerator in two lines

--- We create the data in two line, (CPU and GPU versions)
+2) We create the data in two line, (CPU and GPU versions)

--- We define our Kernal in 1 line
+3) We define our Kernal in 1 line

--- We have a Main method that
+4) We have a Main method that

-  -- Calls SetupData (to setup the CPU data and thow it into the GPU for use)
+- a) Calls [5] SetupData (Setup the CPU data and thow it into the GPU for use)

-  -- Calls UseTheGpu (Tells the Kernal to get going)
+- b) Calls [6] UseTheGpu (Tells the Kernal to get going)

-    -- This in turn runs the 'UseData' in the Model to multitple the various A * B on each thread to make a C

-  -- Calls UseTheData (gets the data out of the gpu, and in this case prints it to the console
+- c) Calls [7] UseTheData (Gets the data out of the gpu, and in this case prints it to the console)

--- SetupData method
+5) SetupData method
--- WhatTheGpuDoes method
+6) WhatTheGpuDoes method
--- UseTheData method
+7) UseTheData method